p2635/100-days-swift-ui/README.md

 - Day 13 – protocols, extensions, and checkpoint 8
 - Day 14 – optionals, nil coalescing, and checkpoint 9

-Completed: 07/02/2023.
-I did not take notes on all 14 days, but I did go through it.
-I promise!

 **Days 16-24: Starting SwiftUI**

 Now that you’ve mastered the basics of Swift, in these days you’ll start building real SwiftUI apps using what you learned.